tgorgdotcom/brackets-snippets/README.md

 > 2. Edit [library-hints.yml](https://github.com/chuyik/brackets-snippets/blob/master/library-hints.yml), then commit changes and push it to your repository;
 > 3. Perform a [pull request](https://github.com/chuyik/brackets-snippets/pulls).

-# Snippet Format
-You will see help on snippet creating page.
-Or check out the examples in `Snippets Library`.
-> Environment variables would be added in future, see Todo#2.

 # Installation
 Search `Brackets Snippets (by edc)` in Brackets Extension Manager, and install it.